 In Fig.~\ref{fig:omega} we compare the numerically extracted time dependence of the pairing field $\Delta(t)$ after the interaction quench with analytic predictions.
 The time-dependent variant of Eq.~(\ref{eqn:HpsiEpsi}) has been solved numerically on a lattice of size $256 \times 32 \times 32$ within quasi-1D geometry, see Eq.~(\ref{eqn:quasi-1d}).
 In both cases, small and large amplitude oscillations, we observe a close match with analytic predictions.
 In particular, the well known property of the small amplitude Higgs mode, $\omega=2\Delta_0$, has been reproduced with very good accuracy.
-The large amplitude mode oscillates with lower frequency $\Omega\approx \Delta_0$ and the parameter $k$ also agrees well with predicted value.
+The large amplitude mode oscillates with lower frequency $\Omega\approx \Delta_0$ and the parameter $k=0.9935$ provided by the fit also agrees well with the expected value $k=0.9952$ obtained by applying Eq. \ref{eq:k-dn}.
 These findings are fully consistent with previous works, such as~\cite{PhysRevA.91.033628,barankov2006synchronization,Bulgac2009}.